OCA/product-attribute/product_attribute_auto_add/README.rst

 values.
 When you add a new value to an attribute, it will also be automatically added in all product templates that have this attribute.

+You can exclude specific product templates from this automatic update by enabling the **"Disable Attribute Autoupdate"** checkbox on the product template form.

 **Table of contents**

 .. contents::